 One more example is Ronald’s Donuts, a hole-in-the-wall donut place in Las Vegas.
 Nothing on the building betrays there’s anything vegan inside, and if you want to know which donuts are vegan, you have to ask.

-Why do these places – and many others – are so modest about the fact that they are all vegetarian or all vegan?
+Why are these places – and many others – so modest about the fact that they are all vegetarian or all vegan?
 It’s obviously not because they are embarrassed to use the word.
 Rather, it’s because they know that at this moment, the words turn more people off than they attract.
 Vegetarian and vegan, to most people, don’t indicate added value, they indicate subtracted value.
 To get a sense of what’s happening, compare this with your own reaction to an all gluten-free restaurant.
 If you don’t do the gluten-free thing, you’ll probably think something like me: that those dishes won’t be as good as regular dishes.
 Something was taken out of them (taste, perhaps?).
-Whether the food in such a gluten-free restaurant is actually not up to a par with regular food or not, is irrelevant, the fact is that the prejudice is there.
+Whether the food in such a gluten-free restaurant is actually not up to a par with regular food or not is irrelevant; the fact is that the prejudice is there.

 You may think: but aren’t they missing clients?
 A vegan will just walk by and never know, right?
 Well, they may miss some, but they probably win more.
 Besides, vegetarians and vegans will find their way to meatfree places anyway, by means of word of mouth, the Happy Cow app, or whatever.
 There is no need to put VEGAN in big letters on the storefront.

 All this will change as the general population’s appreciation of vegan stuff grows.
-And one way to make it grow, is to let them eat vegan food, without telling them so.
+And one way to make it grow is to let them eat vegan food, without telling them so.
 If they find out after they have it eaten it (and liked it), then all the better.

-And just in case you didn’t realize: what makes stealth vegan business possible at all, is the fact that by now we have such amazing alternatives for many things, that it has become possible to actually trick people.
+And just in case you didn’t realize: what makes stealth vegan business possible at all is the fact that by now, we have such amazing alternatives for many things that it has become possible to actually trick people.
 That’s progress!